rivie13/rivie13.github.io/_site/SITE_IMPROVEMENTS.md

 ### Technical (THIS IS DONE)
 - Improve SEO optimization (THIS IS DONE)
-- Add analytics tracking (THIS IS DONE) (NEED TO FINISH THIS BY GETTING GOOGLE ANALYTICS SET UP!!!!!)
+- Add analytics tracking (THIS IS DONE) (Google Analytics and AdSense fully implemented)
 - Implement caching strategies for GitHub API calls (DONE)
 - Reduce API rate limit issues (DONE)